slebok/slebok/stories/A Prological Implementation of Featherweight Java/main.md

 ![alt text](TAPL%20Fig.%2019-2.png "Auxiliary")

 The evaluation rules adhere to a small-step style, meaning that they are repeatedly applied until a value is produced or evaluation gets stuck.

+Again, there are some observations to be made:

+1. Unlike for the syntax specification, multiple occurrences of the same metavariable in the same rule represent the same (meta)term. @Ralf%CHECKME: other word for metaterm?
+Note that "term" is ambiguous here, since it is used for expressions.
+2. The metavariables denoted by *t* overline etc. are implicitly indexed with indices ranging from 1 to *n*; the use of the same index *i* not only means that metavariables are selected from the same position of the sequences, but also that both sequences are of same length.
+3. The (order of the) rules implicitly specifies the evaluation order of subterms.
+For instance, for a term *t* = *t*_0.*m*(*t*_1, *t*_2), the evaluation order of the subterms *t*_0 though *t*_2 is from left to right.

+## Translation of Evaluation Rules to Prolog

-This evaluation loop is implemented by the Prolog clause
+The evaluation loop is implemented by the Prolog clause

 ```prolog
 eval(T, T, _) :- is_val(T), !. % term is ground -> the term is the value!